Sphaerodactylus beattyi

 Sphaerodactylus beattyi, also known commonly as the Saint Croix's sphaero, Beatty's least gecko, and the cotton ginner gecko, is a species of lizard in the family Sphaerodactylidae.
 The species is endemic to Saint Croix in the United States Virgin Islands.
 There are two recognized subspecies.

-Etymology
+Taxonomy

 The specific name, beattyi, is in honor of Crucian naturalist Harry Andrew Beatty (1902–1989).

-The subspecific name, seamani, is in honor of Crucian George A. Seaman.
+The subspecies seamani is named in honor of Crucian George A. Seaman.